ramirorichmand/RR10_MyStudyPlan/Week 6/Contains Duplicate/Notes.md

 To solve this problem, we can use a hash set data structure to keep track of the elements we have encountered so far.
 The algorithm follows these steps:

-1. Initialize an empty hash set.
+1. Initialise an empty hash set.
 2. Iterate through each element `num` in the array `nums`.
    - If `num` is already present in the hash set, return `true` (as we have found a duplicate).
    - Otherwise, add `num` to the hash set.